tfsaggregator/aggregator-docs/content/docs/v3/commands/command-examples.md

 }
 ```

-If you use this, the `--resourceGroup` option is mandatory.
+If you use the `--namingTemplate` option, the `--resourceGroup` option is mandatory.

 ### Logon
 You are required to log into both Azure and ADO.
 The credentials are cached locally and expire after 2 hours. _(Replace the below asterisks `*` with valid values.)_

 ```Batchfile
 logon.azure --subscription ************ --client ************ --password *********** --tenant ************
 logon.ado --url https://dev.azure.com/youraccount --mode PAT --token ***************************************